jsilus/class-notes/content/MATH 5707/Homework/Homework 3.md

 Worked with Matthew Lehr
+## 4.

+## 6.
+Assume that there does not exist an infinite line $A$ made up of points of $S$.
+We can build a set $A$ that has no three collinear points vertex by vertex.
+Start with two arbitrary vertices in $A$.
+These form a line.
+Now, repeat the following:
+1) Pick any vertex not in $A$
+2) If the vertex is collinear with two other vertices in $A$, remove it.
+Add it otherwise.
+3) Repeat until $A$ is infinite.

+Suppose you are unable to find an infinite number of points such that you can repeat with this process.
+Then, by the Pigeonhole Principle, there must be an infinite number of points contained within a single line.
+This contradicts our assumption that $A$ doesn't have an infinite line.
 ## 7.
 Let us call this infinite graph $G_{1}$.
 Let $x_{1}\in G_{1}$ be an arbitrarily picked vertex.
 There are infinitely many red edges incident to it or infinitely many green edges incident to it.
 Let us call this color $c_{1}$.